 Assets acquired under finance leases are included in non-current assets at the lower of the fair value or the present value of the minimum lease payments.
+The capital element of the lease is included as obligations under creditors.
 The lease rentals comprise capital and interest elements; the capital element is applied to reduce the outstanding obligation and the interest element is charged to revenue over the terms of the lease.

-During 2019/20, the Council acquired 44 electric vehicles under a finance lease agreement over a period of 5 years.
-As at 31 March 2020, outstanding obligations to make payments under finance leases are:
+The Council has 44 electric vehicles under a finance lease agreement over a period of 5 years beginning during 2019-20.
+As at 31 March 2021, outstanding obligations to make payments under finance leases are as follows:

-As at 31 March 2019 As at 31 March 2020
+As at 31 As at 31

+March March

+2020 2021

 £m £m

-0.000 Not later than one year 0.107
+0.107 Not later than one year 0.111

-0.000 Between one and five years 0.381
+0.381 Between one and five years 0.270

-0.000 Later than five years 0.000

-0.000 0.488
+0.488 0.381